balasaajay/kaggle-ml-tasks/README.md

 # ML Models
-Contains code to build, train and package a model.
+Contains code to build, train, package and deploy a model.
-Model developed and structured based on learnings from https://www.udemy.com/course/deployment-of-machine-learning-models/

 # ML Pipelines Overview: